 The best service-learning projects guide us to gain and use knowledge, are led by youth voice and passion, address a need, and develop connections with local resources over time.

 Some young people like to thank police officers by bringing snacks or thank you cards to the department.
 Other youth plan or participate in community events that promote community relationships across neighborhoods.Issue Area Toolkits include background on the issue, community connections, lessons and activities, project ideas, and planning guides.
 Check out the Equity and Justice Service-Learning Toolkit here.
-Simple Safe Service guides provide directions for generous actions that encourage youth voice and promote the common good.
+Service Sparks guides provide directions for generous actions that encourage youth voice and promote the common good.
 Check out the Gratitude for Essential Workers service project here.
 Literature guides combine selected literature with thought-provoking discussions and activities that teach about giving and civic engagement.
 Children of all ages can read the community-building book The Circles All Around Us.
-The young adult book All American Boys is a realizstic story from two perspectives involving police brutality.
+The young adult book All American Boys is a realistic story from two perspectives involving police brutality.